After School Learning Tree Open Presented by Asymchem

 Rules for Brazillian

 Each team consists of four players.
 Before each match, a team must submit an order for its players.
 To begin a match, each team sends the first player in their line-up to the table to play one point.
 Whoever wins the point stays on the table and earns a point for the team.
 Whoever loses the point must leave the table, and the next player in line on his/her team will play the next point.
 The challenging player always serves.
-The process continues (once all players on the team have lost a point, the first player goes back onto the table again) until a team reaches 33 points.
+The process continues (once all players on the team have lost a point, the first player goes back onto the table again) until a team reaches 33 points (no deuce).

 Thank you Taste of Hunan, a local restaurant that specializes in traditional Hunan cuisine, for sponsoring this tournament.